walter-a-jablonowski/sys-2/ai.md

   - Button with gears icon on the right (currently has no function)
 - Tabs
   - List
-    - Tool bar with sorting dropdown (e.g. by time, by name)
+    - Tool bar with
+      - sorting dropdown (e.g. by time, by name)
+      - Add button (right aligned): brings up a modal that lets you select the type and set the name and description (currently no special fields)
+    - List (list group)
-    - List (list group): initially show the data from the first level of /data, the list is sorted by time (last one first)
+      - initially show the data from the first level of /data
+      - the list is sorted by time (last one first)
       - list cell
         - layout
           - the cell content is rendered by the list cell renderer of the current type